gymnastjs/gymnast/README.md

 This will create 2 columns of sizes 5, 7, respectively.

-There are additional components to assist with layout, for a deeper dive into gymnast, check out the [docs](https://gymnast.readme.io), the examples [here](https://gymnastjs.github.io/gymnast) or follow the [Getting Started](https://gymnast.readme.io/docs/getting-started) guide.
+For a deeper dive into gymnast, check out the [docs](https://gymnast.readme.io), the examples [here](https://gymnastjs.github.io/gymnast) or follow the [Getting Started](https://gymnast.readme.io/docs/getting-started) guide.

 ## 🖥 Install